As I visit World Heritage Sites around the world, I find there’s quite often a museum attached to them.

 There is a large collection of European sculptures, of Byzantine art, of coins and of medals.
 Although I personally found the items on display to be less interesting than some of the other museums, the interior of the building is stunning and worth seeing in itself.

-The Bode Museum is open from 10:00 on Tuesday – Sunday.
-It closes at 18:00, except on Thursday when it is open late until 20:00.
-It is closed on Monday.
+The Bode Museum is open from 10:00 on Wednesday to Sunday.
+It closes at 18:00, except on Saturday and Sunday when it is open late until 18:00.
+It is closed on Monday and Tuesday.

 The Pergamon Museum